avabellaw/bright-times/readme.md

 ![event details venue manager](docs/user-stories/event-details-venue-manager-2.webp)

-**3. As a Venue manager	I want to list events for my venue so I can sell tickets**
+**3. As a Venue manager, I want to list events for my venue so I can sell tickets**

 Any venue manager can create an event from the venues they're managing.